davewheatcroft3/MauiAuthentication/README.md

 Also may potentially add an Authenticate attribute on a per page level...

-For MAUI Blazor Hybrid, make sure to use CascadingAuthenticationState in your route component:
+For MAUI Blazor Hybrid, make sure to use CascadingAuthenticationState in your route component (or also via config for .NET 8):

 ```xml
 @using Microsoft.AspNetCore.Components.Authorization